Also known as: Quality assurance (QA) games tester, QA technician, QA tester

 Games testers don’t get paid just to play games all day, despite popular belief.
 They test specific aspects of a game, write detailed reports of each bug they find and then re-test when the development team has fixed it.
-They look for programme bugs, spelling mistakes, graphical or audio glitches and even copyright issues.
+They look for program bugs, spelling mistakes, graphical or audio glitches and even copyright issues.

 Testers work to deadlines and understand how their role as a tester fits into the production schedule.
 They must be able to document their findings accurately, usually in a software quality management system.
 And they need great game stamina as they may play the same part of a game over and over again – long after it’s stopped being fun.